 - Manvel First Responders

-Training for regional First Responder Services is supported by Altru's Ambulance Services and Regional EMS.
+Training for regional First Responder Services is supported by Altru's Ambulance Services and Regional Emergency Education.
 Altru provides for the necessary recertification courses.

 - Medical Control